 Topics: social media blog, n5r case studies, Video, Social media.
-Socialmedia, socialmedia marketing, internet, social media, social media marketing, social media future, HubSpot Tips, social media advertising, online marketing
+Socialmedia, socialmedia marketing, internet, social media, social media, social media marketing, social media future, HubSpot Tips, social media advertising, online marketing

 A reader made a very astute observation on one of my earlier blog posts about the hub and spoke approach to leveraging social media.
 It caused me to pause and take a second look at the diagram that I originally developed and presented for REBarCampTO back in May 2010.
 Upon reflection it is time for it to get updated.

 Topics: n5r blog, n5r case studies, Roman Bodnarchuck, real estate marketing, condominiums in toronto, real estate investment, sell your condo in toronto, property marketing, direct marketing, real estate agent, developer's guide, marketing, n5r, condo

 Topics: n5r blog, toronto marketing, toronto social medias, Toronto real estate, toronto properties, toronto condominiums, toronto online marketing, toronto condominiums buying, toronto press releases, toronto press release, sell your condo in toronto, sell your toronto condo, social media, toronto, n5r, online marketing, online marketing